AxNaash/AIBackup-FiveM-FivePD-/README.md

 By pressing ‘H’ when backup units are **on foot** and **near you**, they follow you.
 If you press it another time, they will stop following you.
 Etc..
 If the ‘following action’ is activated :
 * if you are on foot, spawned backup units will follow you on foot.
 * if you are in a vehicle, spawned backup units will follow you in their vehicle.

+—— USEFUL COMMANDS ——

+/getout i  --with 'i' a number between 1 and the maximum number of backup units.
+Gets unit 'i' out of their vehicle.
+Use it they get stuck.
+/getin i   --with 'i' a number between 1 and the maximum number of backup units.
+Gets unit 'i' into their vehicle.
+Use it they get stuck.
+*Example : /getout 1  ==> to make the first unit get out of their vehicle.*
+/onduty  --to change your state to "on duty".
+/offduty  --to change your state to "off duty".
+/stopNotify  --to clear top right notifications.

 —— CREDITS ——